dud3/git-devbliss/spec.md

 Valid version numbers match this expression:

-    ^[0-9]+\.[0-9]+(-[1-9][0-9]*)?$
+    ^[0-9]+\.[0-9]+\.[0-9]+$

 ### Examples

-    0.0
+    0.0.0
-    1.0
+    1.0.0
-    1.0-1
+    1.0.1
-    1.0-2
+    1.0.2
-    2.9
+    2.9.0
-    2.10
+    2.10.0

-As an aside: the debian packaging system uses the same convention for patches, i.e. adding `-1` to any debian package, and incrementing that number for each patch that ships with the packaging.
-We override this when adding version numbers with a patch level.
+As an aside: the debian packaging system will add another number to the end of the version, describing its own patch level.
+The package with the version number "1.0.1-2", as reported by the debian devtools, has had one hotfix and two packaging specific patches (the first one being the packaging itself).
+Do not change this number.

 ## Major Version